-Our worship is experiential, thoughtful, and joyful.
+Our worship is thoughtful, and joyful.
 You are invited to participate as you feel led.
 As Christians in the Episcopal tradition, our worship is rooted in the Bible and the liturgy of the Book of Common Prayer.
 For more than 600 years, the BCP has united Christians all over the world in a common language of prayer and worship.
 Some portions of our service come to us from many years before Jesus.
 Others come from the early church in the first and second centuries.
 The Holy Eucharist is the heart of our worship and guides, nourishes and sustains us in ministry.

 How do I know what to do during the service?

-The service leaflet handed out for each service provides suggestions about when to sit, stand or kneel as you are able, and the page numbers for the hymns in the blue books (the Hymnal) or the place in the red book (the Book of Common Prayer).
+The full-text service bulletin handed out for each service provides suggestions about when to sit, stand or kneel as you are able, and the page numbers for the hymns in the blue books (the Hymnal) or the place in the red book (the Book of Common Prayer).
 Our service is relaxed and we are not concerned about whether everyone sits or stands at the same time.

 What should I wear?